301: Cave Dwellers

 The Shroud of Turin.

 The Shroud of Turin was for centuries an object of veneration in the Roman Catholic Church.
 Purported to be the winding cloth of Jesus Christ, the length of cloth bore a faint image of a man with the marks of nails through the wrists, whip marks on the back, and lacerations around the head, as if from a crown of thorns.
 Numerous tests over the years meant to determine its authenticity proved inconclusive, but carbon dating in 1988 finally showed that the Shroud dated only to about the 13th or 14th century C.E.
-The Catholic Church has since officially announced that the Shroud is not authentic.
+The Catholic Church currently maintains a neutral position on the shroud’s authenticity.

 Jeez, Tolkien couldn’t follow this plot!